Paradoxical noise preference in RNNs: Results

 \section{Results}

-\subsection{Function computation networks trained with noise inside, not outside, their activation functions require the noise for best performance.}
+\subsection{Function computation networks trained with noise inside, not outside, their activation functions require noise for best performance.}

 We trained both noise-in and noise-out networks (Equations \ref{noiseInDiscreteDynOp} and \ref{noiseOutDiscreteDynOp}) on the function computation tasks and tested them under a range of noise levels, including zero noise at the low end.
-For noise-in networks, root mean squared error (RMSE) was minimized when the test noise matched the training noise (Figure \ref{figNoisePrefInFuncNets}a-b).
+For noise-in networks trained with sufficiently high training noise (Figure \ref{figNoisePrefInFuncNets}b), root mean squared error (RMSE) was minimized when the test noise roughly matched the training noise (Figure \ref{figNoisePrefInFuncNets}a).
 This shows that the noise does more than act as a regularizer: it becomes integral to the computation.
-In contrast, noise-out networks performed best with zero noise (Figure \ref{figNoisePrefInFuncNets}c), consistent with the noise serving a purely regularizing role.
+This noise-preference phenomenon emerges repeatably, for instance, networks trained independently with different initializations have similar noise-preference curves (Appendix Figure \ref{fig:AppMultipleTrainingRuns}).
+In contrast, noise-out networks performed best with zero noise (Figure \ref{figNoisePrefInFuncNets}d and Appendix Figure \ref{fig:AppNoiseOutMultLevels}), consistent with the noise serving a purely regularizing role.
 In noise-in networks (Figure \ref{figNoisePrefInFuncNets}a-b), the increase in performance deficits away from the training noise levels were largely driven by bias rather than variance.
 While error variance grew roughly linearly with the variance of the injected noise, systematic error (bias) changed non-monotonically, being high for both zero noise and for noise much higher than training noise.
 The non-monotonicity in the bias error is qualitatively similar to the non-monotonicity in the total error, except that the bias error is minimized at a slightly higher noise level than the total error.
 This suggests that noise-dependent output biases, linked to the activation function, cause the observed preference.

-\subsection{Noise preference also emerges in more neuroscientifically relevant multi-task networks.}
+\subsection{Noise preference also emerges in more complex, neuroscientifically relevant networks and simple feedforward networks.}

-The maze navigation task confirmed that this effect generalizes beyond simple function approximation.
-Noise-in networks trained on the maze task also achieved their best performance when tested at the training noise level (figure \ref{mazeFig}).
-As for the function computation networks, deviations from the training noise produced performance deficits: this non-monotonicity of total error is largely driven by error bias, not error variance, showing that the noise preference mechanism persists in more realistic, neuroscientifically rich settings.